 - g.
 Financial Resources and Responsibility: Provide necessary information on the offeror's ability to meet its financial obligations.
 Financial analysis includes and is not limited to standard accounting ratio analysis.
 Offeror will be required to provide the most recent three years audited financial statements (Balance Sheet, Income Statement, and Cash-Flow Statement), including notes to the financial statements or the period of the company's existence, if shorter.
 Provide the most recent interim financial statements.
 Required if the latest available financial statement date is six months or more than the RFP document submission date.
-Interim financial statements must be signed and attested to by an authorized officer as a fair representation, in all material aspects, of the company's financial condition in accordance with generally accepted accounting principles.
-Provide any sub-consultant's financial stability information and qualifications of the sub-consultant's key personnel (if the sub-consultant will perform at least 25% of the work).
+Interim financial statements must be signed and attested to by an authorized officer as a fair representation, in all material aspects, of the company's financial stability information and qualifications of the sub-consultant's key personnel (if the sub-consultant will perform at least 25% of the work).
 The State may request clarifications or additional documentation, other than the aforementioned documents as stated above.
-However, no request by the offeror to submit additional information for reevaluation of financial resources and responsibility will be accepted. - h.
+However, no request by the offeror to submit additional information for re-evaluation of financial resources and responsibility will be accepted. - h.
 Provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.
-If requested, provide resumes on all key personnel. - Provide any additional requested documentation: Provide a detailed project/work plan, past and current client references, staffing plans, contracts, insurance, background checks, additional references and reference information, etc.
+If requested, provide resumes on all key personnel. - i.
+Provide any additional requested documentation: Provide a detailed project/work plan, past and current client references, staffing plans, contracts, insurance, background checks, additional references and reference information, etc.